Thinking About Braces To Straighten Your Teeth? Metal Braces May Not Be Your Only Option!

-Dental braces are considered “appliances” that are used by dentists or orthodontists on their own or with a combination of other treatments to correct a variety of teeth positioning problems.
+Dentists or orthodontists use dental braces on their own or with other treatments to correct teeth positioning problems.
 These include crowding, spacing and bite (occlusion) issues.

-These days, there are more discreet, clear aligner treatments available such as Invisalign®, which is a very popular method used to straighten teeth.
-These are an alternative to braces, that we will expand further on later.
+These days, while traditional metal braces are effective, more discreet, clear aligner treatments are available such as Invisalign®, a very popular method used to straighten teeth.

 The primary goal of braces or clear aligners is to move your teeth into their desired position to create a healthy smile that looks and functions appropriately.
-In very simplistic terms, the way they work is by exerting a light constant pressure on your teeth for extended periods.
+In simple terms, they work by exerting a light, constant pressure on your teeth for extended periods.
 As the teeth move, the jaw bone gradually adapts and sets the teeth into their new position.

 It’s often thought that orthodontics is used only for cosmetic reasons to create a more beautiful smile.
 And while this could be true for some, braces are also used to improve your overall dental health.
 For example, straightening crowded lower front teeth.
-They not only look better but become easier to keep clean, which is important for oral health in an area that is prone to plaque and tartar build up.
+They look better and become easier to keep clean, which is essential for oral health in an area prone to plaque and tartar buildup.

-Some of the main conditions that orthodontic appliances are used to treat include crooked teeth, crowded teeth, overbites, underbites and incorrect jaw positions.
+Some of the main conditions that orthodontic appliances treat include crooked teeth, crowded teeth, overbites, underbites and incorrect jaw positions.
 Some of these conditions can be treated with braces only, while others may need a combination of treatment modalities.

-It is important to understand that a cookie cutter approach cannot be adopted.
-At The Dental Room, we assess each client’s teeth thoroughly and put together a personalised treatment plan with their health and aesthetic goals in mind.
-It is for this reason why at The Dental Room, we offer complimentary consultations to determine the best course of treatment for you.
+It is essential to understand that a cookie-cutter approach cannot be adopted.
+At The Dental Room, we assess each client’s teeth thoroughly and create a personalised treatment plan with their health and aesthetic goals in mind.
+It is for this reason why at The Dental Room, we offer consultations to determine the best course of treatment for you.

-There are a wide variety of braces today, although they can be simply classified as metal, ceramic, and lingual braces.
+There are many braces options available today, including metal, ceramic, and lingual braces.

 Metal braces are still commonly used to straighten teeth.
-Robust in nature, reliable, and with excellent functioning, metal braces consist of metal brackets attached to the teeth and then connected with a thin metal wire that is adjusted at regular intervals.
+Robust in nature, reliable, and with excellent functioning, metal braces consist of metal brackets attached to the teeth, then connected with a thin metal wire that is adjusted regularly.
 This then applies gentle pressure on the teeth to move them into their new position.
-Metal braces can be a more cost effective treatment option as compared to ceramic or lingual braces.
+Metal braces can be a more cost-effective treatment option than ceramic or lingual braces.
 They are also a great alternative if you are not disciplined enough to wear removable clear aligners.
 The great news is that The Dental Room now proudly offers traditional metal braces fitted by our resident dentist, Dr Kathy Song.

-Ceramic braces or white braces, are similar in size and shape to metal braces.
-The main difference is that they have tooth-coloured brackets or wires which appear less noticeable than traditional metal ones.
-Although they can cost more, their improved aesthetics make them more popular with adults than the metal ones.
+Ceramic or white braces, are similar in size and shape to metal braces.
+The main difference is that they have tooth-coloured brackets or wires, which appear less noticeable than traditional metal braces.

-Lingual braces This form of treatment is practically invisible because the wires and brackets are placed along the inside of the teeth rather than the outside.
-From afar, you can’t notice these braces because they are behind the teeth.
+This treatment is practically invisible because the wires and brackets are placed along the inside of the teeth rather than the outside.
+You can’t notice these braces from afar because they are behind the teeth.
 Unfortunately, the higher aesthetics come at a price.
-They are 100% custom made, so treatment usually costs a fair bit more than the previous two types of braces.
-Also, since they are in close proximity to the tongue, they can take a longer time to get used to.
+They are 100% custom-made, so treatment usually costs a fair bit more than the previous two types of braces.
+Also, since they are near the tongue, they can take longer to get used to it.

-As an alternative to traditional braces, clear aligner treatments such as Invisalign® have become increasingly popular as an alternative to the traditional braces mentioned above.
-It is a discreet way to straighten teeth using clear, plastic removable aligners that clients swap every two weeks to gradually straighten (re-align) their teeth.
+As an alternative to traditional braces, clear aligner treatments such as Invisalign® are a discreet way to straighten teeth using clear, plastic removable aligners that clients swap every two weeks to straighten (re-align) their teeth gradually.
 The aligners should be worn for 22 hours per day for optimum results, only taking them out for eating and brushing.

-Dr Shawn Rama is an accredited Invisalign® provider and The Dental Room is a leading provider of this cutting-edge technology in Melbourne, Australia, having achieved a Platinum Invisalign Provider status in 2019.
+Dr Shawn Rama is an accredited Invisalign® provider, and The Dental Room is a leading provider of this cutting-edge technology in Melbourne, Australia, having achieved a Platinum Invisalign Provider status.

 The benefits associated with using Invisalign® include: